department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 - [Find a local Caregiver Support Coordinator](caregiver.va.gov/help_landing.asp).
 - Or call the Caregiver Support Line <a href="tel:+18552603274">1-855-260-3274</a>, Monday through Friday 8:00 a.m. to 8:00 p.m.
 (ET)

 You can also contact our **Coaching Into Care** program to speak directly with a licensed psychologist or social worker, free-of-charge.
-They can provide information on mental health, VA services, and tips on how to begin the conversation about treatment with a loved one.
+They can provide information about mental health and VA services as well as tips for how to begin the conversation about treatment with a loved one.

-**To reach a licensed psychology or social worker:**
+**To reach a licensed psychologist or social worker:**
 - [Contact Coaching into Care online](https://www.mirecc.va.gov/coaching/).
 - Or call <a href="tel:+18888237458">1-888-823-7458</a>, Monday through Friday, 8:00 a.m. to 8:00 p.m.
 (ET)